jamescurran/jamescurran.github.io/_posts/2011-03-15-running-an-async-event-handler-on-the-ui-thread-with-lambdas-and-extension-methods.md

 <script src="https://gist.github.com/jamescurran/5452468.js">   </script>

 Yech!
-We have a lambda, but it we're using it for the boiler-plate code and that we will probably have to repeat.
+We have a lambda, but we're using it for the boiler-plate code and that we will probably have to repeat.
 And the real method we want to perform is in a separate function.

-What we need is a handle utility function which will take a method reference, or, better yet, a lambda, and package it up as we need it.
+What we need is a handy utility function which will take a method reference, or, better yet, a lambda, and package it up as we need it.
 Then we could write it like:

     backgroundTask.StepCompleted +=
        ToUIThread<StepEventArgs>((s, ea) => statusMsg.Text = String.Format("Step #{0} Completed", ea.StepNo));

 The tricky part about this is that it must take a function as a parameter, and *return* a function.
 Plus, the compiler can't figure out the type of the second parameter by itself, so we have to give it some help.
-And, we we'll need a non-generic version, for events which are defined as `EventHandle` instead of `EventHandler<TEventArgs>.`   Make it an extension method on Form, and we've got:
+And, we'll need a non-generic version, for events which are defined as `EventHandle` instead of `EventHandler<TEventArgs>.`   Make it an extension method on Form, and we've got:

 <script src="https://gist.github.com/jamescurran/5452498.js">    </script>